-Rather than playing live TV in lobby, the Digital Wayfinders will help the visitors to navigate through the buildings from the second they walk into the door.
-Way finding displays can also be integrated into Digital Signage System in different of forms, through turn to turn directions, visual illustrations through path drawing.
+Rather than playing live TV in the lobby, the Digital Wayfinders will help the visitors to navigate through the buildings from the second they walk into the door.
+Way-finding displays can also be integrated into Digital Signage Systems in different of forms, through turn-to-turn directions, and visual illustrations through path drawing.
 Path drawing is a simple static map of the building, or intricate floor plans completed with staff directory.

 Since these machines allow you to post content in urgency, maps can be used updated quickly to reflect any kind of changes in office locations, through updated floor plans after building renovations.
 And in case the staff meeting changes to another room last minute, the information can be changed quickly.